binaryfields/resid-rs/README.md

 It evolved to the point where it can be useful to others working on C64 sound/emulation so it is packaged and shipped as a standalone crate.

-### Status

-The port has reached compliance with the original resid implementation as of version 0.3.
-Output has been tested and verified to match the original implementation.
-Full sampler support has been added to v0.4 which reached feature parity with resid.
-Performance gap largely due to resampling has been closed in v0.5.
-SIMD optimization added in v0.6.
-Continuous integration and GPLv3 were brought to v0.7. v0.8 changes include documentation and api refinements/internal cleanup.

 ### Usage

 Once SID register read/writes are wired up to resid, all that is left to do